paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/bayesian_method_reliability_prediction_modelling.md

     -   Selection of the distribution type, e.g. considering the natural constraints of the distribution parameters.
 A conjugate prior may be selected to simplify the analysis

-    -   Parameter estimation for the selected prior distribution, e.g. based on alternative data sets, handbook data, Physics of Failure analyses or expert judgement.
+    -   Parameter estimation for the selected prior distribution, e.g. based on alternative data sets, handbook data, {term}`Physics of Failure <Physics of failure>` analyses or expert judgement.

         The general principles of the prior definition are discussed in {numref}`method_7_4`, with some more practical guidance for specific applications provided in {numref}`method_7_6`.